Viga-Entertainment-Technology/Unreal-LiveLink-for-Blender/README.md

 3) The add on will be installed and you can access from editor the LiveLink Tab.

 For more instructions and the setup in unreal engine, refer to the instructions given [here](https://vigaet-my.sharepoint.com/:w:/p/shreyas/Eab3ieXYF_JDvMs_51-H3osByFEwrzTcrqj8wMJMO95DOA).

+Update Note:
+1) Updated UI.
+2) Viewport color will no longer change.
+3) Subjects will remain registered until you remove those subjects from the list.
+5) Stop live link button has been added.

+Bug Fixed:
+1) Key error due to subject not being found has been fixed.
+2) Live link will no longer stop when you press ESC key or click right mouse button.